siggame/blog/MegaMinerAI-Rules.md

 - A registration fee of $24 per team will be collected at the end of the Opening Ceremony.
   - The registration fee is $24 per team regardless of team size.
+  - Teams must pay their registration fees in cash.
+SIG-Game doesn't presently have means to accept credit card payment.
 - A team will receive a discount of $4 for each team member who is a dues-paying member of Missouri S&T’s ACM chapter.
   - For example, a team with exactly two S&T ACM members will